FarmBot-Docs/farmbot-developers/v14/lua/functions.md

 end
 ```

-# detect_plants()
+# detect_weeds()

 Take a photo of the current location.
-If any vegetation is detected, it will be added to the device's list of weeds.
+If any vegetation is detected in the photo, it will be added to the device's list of weeds.

 # emergency_lock()